B1 · Intermediate TOEIC 405–600 IELTS 4.0–5.0 Prepositions & Phrasal Verbs

 Apologize for He apologized for being late.

-Some nouns are also commonly followed by a specific preposition.
+Some nouns are also commonly followed by a specific preposition in order to link them to extra information.

 Reason for What was the reason for the delay?